Is $150K a Good Salary for a Single Person?

 FAQ

-Whether you can live comfortably earning $150,000 annually depends on your household size and preferred lifestyle.
-By comparison, the average pay in the United States is $65,470, according to the Bureau of Labor Statistics May 2023 National Occupational Employment and Wage Estimates.
+How well you live on $150,000 annually depends on your household size and preferred lifestyle.
+For the sake of comparison, the average yearly pay in the United States is around $70,000.

 An annual $150K income breaks down to an hourly wage of $72.12 per hour.
 This figure is your gross hourly salary and doesn’t include taxes and payroll deductions.